 We lawyered up for a contract and in the end I will get back my original loan at a rate of $1,250/month.
 Plus another $80,000 in month to month payments of 3.5% of gross profits.

 smoothly.
 We had some bumps in 2017 and 2018 over cash flow issues.
-The original loan is mostly paid back and the gross profits payments average $425/month.
+The original loan is paid back and the gross profits payments average $425/month.
+The real loss here was that I could have used that same start up capital to buy a rental unit earlier than I did.
+Maybe I would even have several by now.
+This is called opportunity cost.

 This was my first real attempt at leveraging money to make money.